DynamoDS/RefineryPrimer/01_introduction/1-05_an-example-of-generative-design.md

 ### Product Design

-Consider the example of designing a typical, four-legged table.
+Looking at a simpler example, if you consider the process of designing a typical, four-legged table.
 Using a standard approach, a designer would manually define the height, width, depth & material of the table, and the resultant output would be a single, physical object with a fixed, immutable form.
 Perhaps the designer tests several distinct sets of dimensions & material combinations and ends up with three or four table prototypes.

 <img src="images/table.PNG">